 Our Jim’s Hazardous Removal Team only disposes of asbestos materials safely, as per Environment Protection Authority (EPA) guidelines.

 We strong recommend that you DO NOT attempt DIY Asbestos Removal, unless you are fully compliant with the Safe Work Australia Asbestos Guidelines.
-We also strong recomend that you do not risk the health of your loved ones, friends, family, neighbours or co-workers by using unlicensed providers.
+We also strong recommend that you do not risk the health of your loved ones, friends, family, neighbours or co-workers by using unlicensed providers.

 After Asbestos has been thoroughly removed or encapsulated we recommend the following elements be addressed: (a) Asbestos Clearance Certificate; (b) Air monitoring; (c) Asbestos Register & Management.

-Jim’s Hazardous Material Removal is here to help.
+Jim’s Hazardous Material Removal Sydney is here to help.
 Call us on 131 546 or request online an Asbestos Removal Quote with our fully licensed, insured and police-checked team.

 Used Needle and Syringe Disposal Hotlines It can be distressing to find used and discarded drug needles and syringes.
 They can often be dumped in public spaces and are sometimes found on...

 I have found a used needle or syringe near my home, what should I do?
 The Australian Government Department of Health has standing advice for people when they find a used needle...